-Wilmette is historic, yet vibrantly modern; relaxed, yet full of energy; with excellent schools and superior recreation–the Village was recently ranked by Chicago Magazine and Business Week to be among the best places to live in the nation.
-Wilmette’s tree-lined streets (some with brick layed in the 1800s), peaceful swimming beaches, state-of-the-art recreation centers and much more make the Village an example of fine North Shore living just 14 miles north of downtown Chicago.
+Wilmette is historic, yet vibrantly modern; relaxed, yet full of energy; with excellent schools and superior recreation.
+The Village was recently ranked by Chicago Magazine and Business Week to be among the best places to live in the nation.
+Wilmette’s tree-lined streets, peaceful swimming beaches, and state-of-the-art recreation centers make the Village an example of fine North Shore living.

 Wilmette Village Guide

 Residents can explore Wilmette’s excellent shopping and entertainment opportunities.
 Downtown Wilmette offers a few charming blocks of eateries, specialty stores, and even the two-screen Wilmette Theater.
 Plaza Del Lago, a shopping center with distinctive Spanish-inspired architecture, sits along the lakefront.
 Edens Plaza and West Lake Plaza near the Edens Expressway are home to many of the Village’s national retailers and restaurants.

 Due to its central position within the North Shore, Wilmette residents also have easy access to the best the area has to offer.
 To the immediate south lies the City of Evanston, putting a lively downtown area with great restaurants, shopping, live music, and an 18-theater multiplex just a quick drive away.
 Nearby shopping centers include Old Orchard Mall and Northbrook Court.
 For those looking for more excitement, the commute to Chicago is made easy by the CTA Purple Line, Metra Union North Line, and the Edens Expressway.

 Parks and Recreation